-Some families love the opportunity to dress up and I’ve seen small children wearing full tuxedos and bow ties which are adorable.
-On casual nights anything goes for kids.
+Some families love the opportunity to dress up and I’ve seen small children wearing full tuxedos and bow ties – which is adorable.
+On casual nights anything goes for children.

-Most of Royal Caribbeans specialty dining restaurants do not have a strict dress code.
-They will often not adopt the ‘formal night’ dress code even on formal nights which means that they can provide a great alternative for those not wanting to dress up for dinner.
+They will often not adopt the ‘formal night’ dress code even on formal nights – which means that they can provide a great alternative for those not wanting to dress up for dinner.

 Many people do of course dress up to go to dinner at the specialty restaurants though.
-Guests will often book a specialty restaurant for a special occasion like a birthday or anniversary.
+Guests will often book a speciality restaurant for a special occasion like a birthday or anniversary.

 Is The Dress Code Ship Wide on Royal Caribbean Cruises?

-Is The Dress Code Ship on Royal Caribbean Cruises Enforced?
+Is The Dress Code on Royal Caribbean Cruises Enforced?

-It doesn’t really seem to be.
-If you were wearing something completely ridiculous you might be turned away but I’ve never seen anybody be turned away or heard any stories of anybody being turned away.
+If you were wearing something completely ridiculous you might be turned away – but I’ve never seen anybody be turned away from a restaurant – or heard any stories of anybody having to go away and change.

-I decided to ask the Royal Caribbean Cruises Facebook group this very question, the group has over 110k members to I thought this would be a good place to get an overview.
-I think the graph below speaks for itself.
+I decided to ask the Royal Caribbean Cruises Facebook group this very question, the group has over 110k members.
+I think the data below speaks for itself.